-“The desert might seem like a strange place for a water expert who knows a lot about floods.
+"The desert might seem like a strange place for a water expert who knows a lot about floods.
 But Sudan has a short, very intense rainy season.
 Once it starts raining here, the camps are at serious risk of flooding.
 When I arrived, I only had 4 months until the rainy season started.
-I had to work quickly to make plans and have them carried out.”
+I had to work quickly to make plans and carry them out."

 What approach did you take?

 "We worked with colleagues from the United Nations (UN), remote support from the Netherlands and the NGOs in the area.
 Together, we looked for the best possible solutions for the upcoming rainy season.
 It is a technical issue.
 How much water can we expect and where?
 How can we remove this water?
 But it is also a planning issue.
 Is there anywhere we can move the tents to?
 Will the landowner permit us?
 Are there organisations that can set up specific measures in time?"

 What challenges did you experience during the work?

 "I found it difficult to get used to the working conditions.
 I am not used to working outside when it is 45 degrees Celsius.
 Also, the camps are less than 40 kilometres from the conflict zone.
 That means you need certain security measures in the camps.
 There are security briefings every day.
 The briefings tell everyone about the risks and how to deal with them.
 Aid workers stay in contact by radio so that the control rooms know where they are at all times."

 How is this different from the work you usually do?

 "The situation here is completely different from the desk job I am used to.
 In the Netherlands, I use datasets, data science techniques and models to solve problems.
 Here, I roll up my sleeves and jump into ditches to take profile measurements.
 I also had to get used to working long hours; more than 12 hours a day was normal."